iizukanao/node-rtsp-rtmp-server/README.md

 Press the "Connect" button.
 Set the video format to H.264, and the audio format to AAC.
 Press the "Start" button.

+When you watch the stream over RTSP or RTMP, use the stream name specified above.

 #### From FFmpeg

 If you have an MP4 file with H.264 video and AAC audio: